 A car insurance can be divided into 4 broad categories.
 They are:

-Comprehensive Car Insurance: It is an all-inclusive plan which provides end-to-end coverage for all the risks related to the car, first party, co-passengers and third party.
+Comprehensive Policy: It is an all-inclusive plan which provides end-to-end coverage for all the risks related to the car, first party, co-passengers and third party.
 It also provides coverage against all natural disasters or human-made catastrophes, including earthquakes, landslides, floods, strikes and riots.

 Co-passenger Protection Coverage: Some insurance providers offer personal accident coverage for co-passengers, though this can be availed by paying an additional premium.
 In case of the death of the passenger or the one who is driving, you can get 100% compensation for it.
 If there is any type of permanent disability from any injury, a 100% compensation can be claimed.